dsbevan/supermarket/README.md

 ## Installation
 Ensure Docker is installed on your system.
 The project can be built using the provided Dockerfile.
-The image can also be pulled from hub.docker.com/dsbevan/supermarket.
+The image `dsbevan/supermarket` can also be pulled from Docker Hub.
+Builds of the `develop` branch are available at `dsbevan/supermarket-develop`.
 Each image is tagged with the commit hash of the code version used to build the image.
-The latest image is tagged "latest".

 The application is configured using the config file "config.json".
 An existing image can be configured by mounting a new config.json file with custom values onto the image at /root/config.json.
 This file is loaded and validated when the image is run.